MarteXcoin-documentation/Documentation/merchants/getting-started.rst

   https://coppay.io

-  CopPay allows you to accept Dash and receive EUR, GBP and USD, eliminating volatility risks.
+  CopPay allows you to accept MarteX and receive EUR, GBP and USD, eliminating volatility risks.
 CopPay is absolutely free with 0% transaction fee for merchants.